madeleineernst/RMolNetEnhancer/README.md

  `matches <- list(gnpslib, nap, derep, varquest)`

 In this notebook we use [ChemAxon's molconvert](https://docs.chemaxon.com/display/docs/Molconvert) to convert SMILES to InChIKeys.
 You can download a platform independent version of ChemAxon's Marvin [here](https://chemaxon.com/products/marvin/download).
-Make sure that the path to molconvert matches the path on you installed molconvert on your computer:
+Make sure that the path to molconvert matches the path you installed molconvert on your computer:

 <img src="IMG/MarvinPath.png"/>